JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 As with garbage collection, the simple interface (`@par`) belies great complexity underneath.
-Here I will try to summarize some of the main difficulties and design decisions we faced.
+Here we will try to summarize some of the main difficulties and design decisions we faced.

 ### Allocating and switching task stacks